 The job shop scheduling problem is another very popular problem that is shared with students during their architecture and operating systems classes because it is an impressive optimization problem that severely impacts computers today.

-The problem focuses on scheduling computer tasks (jobs) in such a way that optimizes performance.
+<<Note: We can not put borrowed figure from somewhere else unless we have written permission to use these figures>> Please change these figures as they are not generated by us.
+Thanks,>> The problem focuses on scheduling computer tasks (jobs) in such a way that optimizes performance.
 What makes the job shop scheduling problem so tricky is that the method of optimizing performance is different for many different systems based on the objective of that machine.
 For example, if we have a uniprocessor system we need to determine if multiprogramming is important to us, or if we want to frontload all processing power to singular tasks.

 The job shop scheduling problem encapsulates the traveling salesman problem.
 The traveling salesman problem is a special case of a job shop scheduling problem where the salesman is a machine, and the cities are the jobs.
 Knowing that the traveling salesman problem is NP-Hard, we can infer that the job shop scheduling problem is also NP-Hard.